What’s new in the China virus outbreak

 ___ The National Health Commission said the number of confirmed cases in China rose to nearly 2,000 and the death toll, to 56.

-___ The U.S. reported a third case, a man in southern California who traveled from the hard-hit city of Wuhan, the epicenter of the outbreak.
+___ The U.S. reported five cases as of Sunday, including two in California and one in Arizona.
+All had traveled to Wuhan, the city at the center of the outbreak.

 ___ Singapore and South Korea each reported one new case Sunday, while Thailand reported three new cases.